Sopel97/chess_pos_db/docs/persistence/common.md

     - white
     - black

 \_index files store 8B offsets into the \_header file.
 A value in position i of the \_index file is the offset of the entry in \_header file of the ith game.
-(Alpha format uses indirect access through index, beta format uses direct access through offsets for example)
+(Delta format uses indirect access through index, beta format uses direct access through offsets for example)

 #Manifest